A Lower Bound for the Mahler Volume of Symmetric Convex Sets: Introduction

-Actually, there is an \emph{easier} way to \emph{calculate} $\alpha(n,S)$ by introducing a variable $\phi$.
-Since we \emph{rotate} the measure $\mu_2$, instead of letting the intervals $I$ pass over all of the connected intervals of the half-circle, we could consider the following:
+\begin{remark} There is an \emph{easier} way to \emph{calculate} $\alpha(n,S)$ by introducing a variable $\phi$.
+Since we \emph{rotate} the measure $\mu_2$, instead of letting the intervals $I$ pass over all the connected intervals of the half-circle, we could consider the following:

 where $\phi\in[0,\pi]$ and $[0,\phi]$ is an interval on the half-circle where the point $0$ coincides with the point $(1,0)$ in the Cartesian coordinates and the point $\phi$ coincides with the point $(\cos(\phi),\sin(\phi))$ on the half-circle.
-It is a trivial exercise to verify that in fact:
+It is not hard to verify that in fact:

-Before going any further, let me illustrate that the constant $\alpha(n)$ has a non-zero lower bound : \begin{lem} Let $\alpha(n)$ be defined as in \ref{deff}, then we have :
+\end{remark} Before going any further, we illustrate that the constant $\alpha(n)$ has a non-zero lower bound, otherwise its definition would be meaningless: \begin{lemma} Let $\alpha(n)$ be defined as in \ref{deff}, then we have :